UCSD-SEELab/SmartHomeProjectDeliverable/SmartHomePublic/README.md

 ## Data Description

 **Note: we provide data parsing scripts.
 This section merely provides documentation for completeness**.
 We provide output from three rounds of data collection performed on three different days in the same location.
 Raw data files are contained in the `/data` directory.
 The files are named: `MQTT_Messages_subject<number>_<date>.txt`.
+There are currently 4 test subjects in the data directory.
 Each row in a file corresponds to one reading from one sensor.
 An example row is described below:

 `Topic:#pir/angular_locations#Message:#{"posy": 19.0, "angle1": 45.0, "posx": 6.0, "angle2": 45.0}`